firecracker-microvm/firecracker/FAQ.md

 the host needs to meet the minimum requirement in terms of free memory size, namely 128 MB of free memory which the microVM defaults to.

+### Firecracker fails to start and returns "Resource busy" error

+If another hypervisor like VMware or VirtualBox is running on the host and locks `/dev/kvm`, Firecracker process will fail to start with "Resource busy" error.

+This issue can be resolved by terminating the other hypervisor running on the host, and allowing Firecracker to start.